wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-setup.md

 ## Before you begin!

 - First you need to logout of GitHub in your default web browser.
+This is a crucial step - easy to just ignore it at your own peril!
 - Then go to Visual Studio (VS) Code and sign-out.
 - Make sure you IDE is the latest version.